-As of December 31, 2012 and 2013 and September 30, 2014, the Company held cash of \$27, \$37 and \$139, respectively, in a separate restricted bank account as a security deposit for the lease of the Company's facilities.
-The Company has classified this deposit as long-term restricted cash on its balance sheet.
+As of December 31, 2013 and 2014, the Company held cash of \$37 and \$139, respectively, in a separate restricted bank account as a security deposit for the lease of the Company's facilities and as collateral for the Company's credit card program with Comerica Bank.
+The Company has classified these deposits as long-term restricted cash on its balance sheet.